American Silversmiths

 Listed in the 1840 city directory at 106 Reade and 6 Liberty Place in 1859.
 He was declared bankrupt in 1868.

-- He was a partner circa 1842 with James C. Everett in New York City NY as GILBERT & EVERETT, with a shop at 102 Reade Street.
+• Partnership: James C. Everett, circa 1842, in New York City NY.
+As GILBERT & EVERETT, with a shop at 102 Reade Street.

-- He appeared on the 1850 census taken at New York City NY, listed as a silversmith.
+• He appeared on the census in 1850 in New York City NY.
+Listed as a silversmith.

-- He appeared on the 1855 census taken at Brooklyn NY, listed as a manufacturer.
+• He appeared on the census in 1855 in Brooklyn NY.
+Listed as a manufacturer.

-- He appeared on the 1860 census taken at Brooklyn NY, listed as a manufacturer.
+• He appeared on the census in 1860 in Brooklyn NY.
+Listed as a manufacturer.

 TO ALL WHOM IT MAY CONCERN: